Novel observables for exploring QCD collective evolution and quantum entanglement within individual jets: Introduction

-The paper is organized in the following way: Section~\ref{sec:parton} outlines the underlying idea of the possible formation of ``QGP'' in a parton propagating in the vacuum.
+The paper is organized in the following way: Section~\ref{sec:parton} outlines the underlying idea of the possible formation of ``QGP'' from a parton propagating in the vacuum.
 Section~\ref{sec:signature} discusses specific key signatures and how to search for them experimentally using Monte Carlo (MC) generators for demonstration.
 Section~\ref{sec:discussion} is devoted to more physics discussions and extension of proposed studies to other future directions.
 The paper ends with a summary in Section~\ref{sec:summary}.

-\section{Single-parton ``QGP'' in the vacuum}
+\section{SINGLE-PARTON ``QGP'' IN THE VACUUM}

 In the QCD vacuum state, the chiral symmetry is spontaneously broken because of the strong coupling nature at low energies.
 The QCD vacuum is not empty but filled with non-vanishing condensates of quark-antiquark pairs ($\left< \bar{q}_{L}q_R \right>$+$\left<\bar{q}_{R}q_L \right>$) and gluons ($\left< G_{\mu\nu}G^{\mu\nu}\right>$), or chiral condensates.
-Consider an extreme (although unrealistic) situation, where a single parton is placed at rest in the vacuum, as illustrated in Fig.~\ref{fig1} (top).
+As a thought-experiment, consider an extreme (although unrealistic) situation, where a single parton is placed at rest in the vacuum, as illustrated in Fig.~\ref{fig1} (top).
 The potential energy of associated color fields is infinite.
-Consequently, more quarks and gluons will be immediately excited out of the surrounding condensate sea.
-A local, dense partonic system is then formed and may develop strong rescatterings and exhibit collective expansions until the energy density drops and partons are grouped into hadrons.
-Such a process is essentially reminiscent of the evolution of a QGP liquid created in a nuclear collision.
+Consequently, more quark-antiquark pairs and gluons will be immediately excited out of the surrounding condensate sea.
+Thus, in the vicinity of the original isolated parton, a local, dense partonic system will be formed.
+Indeed, it may be possible that so many partons will be excited from the vacuum that many of them will have a significant overlap with each other in space and time, which may allow for strong rescatterings between partons.
+If such rescatterings occur, this may lead to a collective expansion of the partons in the system as they `explode' away from the initial source of high energy densities.
+Obviously, the kind of initial conditions depicted in Fig.~\ref{fig1} (top) are not possible to set up experimentally, and a robust theoretical treatment of such a system is hindered by the initial assumption resulting in infinite potential energy in the color fields.
+Despite this, we remark that the qualitative behavior conjectured here would be strongly reminiscent of some current models of collective the evolution of a QGP liquid created in a nuclear collision.